 Athens's 2023 population is now estimated at 3,154,463.
 In 1950, the population of Athens was 1,347,408.
 Athens has grown by 682 in the last year, which represents a 0.02% annual change.
 These population estimates and projections come from the latest revision of the UN World Urbanization Prospects.
 These estimates represent the Urban agglomeration of Athens, which typically includes Athens's population in addition to adjacent suburban areas.

 Athens is the capital and largest city of Greece and one of the oldest cities in the world with a recorded history that goes back 3,400 years.
-Classical Athens was a center for philosophy, art and learning and considered the cradle of Western civilization and democracy.
+Classical Athens was a center for philosophy, art, and learning and considered the cradle of Western civilization and democracy.
 Today, Athens is a cosmopolitan metropolis that is the financial, political, cultural and economic center for the country.
-In 2016, Athens has an estimated population of over 665,000 in the city proper, or 3.75 million in the metropolitan area.
+In 2016, Athens had an estimated population of over 665,000 in the city proper or 3.75 million in the metropolitan area.

 The administrative limits of the city of Athens has an estimated population of 665,000 in 2016, down from 796,400 in 2004.
 The city has a population density of 44,140 people per square mile (17,040/square kilometer).

 The City Center of Athens is within the municipality, which is the largest in Greece in terms of population.
 Piraeus also forms a city center within the Athens Urban Area and is the 4th largest in terms of population.
 The Athens Urban Area has 40 municipalities, 35 of which are referred to as Greater Athens municipalities in North Athens, West Athens, Central Athens, and South Athens.
 The Athens Metropolitan Area is in the Attica region with 58 municipalities with a population estimated at 3.75 million in 2014.